Notice of Privacy Practices for Protected Health Information

 Complaints about this Notice of Privacy Practices or how Holy Spirit Health System handles your health information should be directed to:

 Compliance and Privacy Officer

 503 North 21st Street

 Camp Hill, PA 17011

-You may also file a complaint with the Office for Civil Rights (“OCR”).
+You may also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights.
 There will be no retaliation for filing a complaint.

-Other uses and disclosures of medical information not covered by this Notice or the laws that apply to us will be made only with your written permission.
-If you provide us permission to use or release medical information about you, you may revoke that permission in writing, at any time.
+There are certain types of uses and disclosures of protected health information that require a patient’s authorization.
+These include most uses and disclosures of psychotherapy notes, uses and disclosures of protected health information for marketing purposes, and disclosures that constitute a sale of protected health information.
+Other uses and disclosures not described in this Notice will be made only with an individual’s authorization.
+If you provide us permission to use or release protected health information about you, you may revoke that permission in writing, at any time.
 You understand that we are unable to take back any disclosures we have already made with your permissions, and that we are required to retain our records of the care that we provided to you.